Controversial Indonesian defense minister wins presidential election - ExBulletin

 Widodo has rejected allegations of fraud, saying the election process was observed by many people, including candidates' representatives, the election supervisory agency and security personnel.

 “Multi-level supervision like this would eliminate possible fraud,” Widodo told reporters last month.
-“Don't cry fraud.
-We have mechanisms to resolve fraud.
-If you have evidence, present it to the Election Supervisory Agency.
-If you have evidence, challenge it in the Constitutional Court.”
+“Don’t cry fraud.
+We have mechanisms in place to resolve fraud.
+If you have evidence, take it to the Election Monitoring Agency.
+If you have evidence, challenge it in the Constitutional Court.

 Baswedan and Pranowo's campaign teams said they would provide evidence for their claims.